dagger/dagger/RELEASING.md

 - etc.

 Maybe there are breaking changes which we should be aware of and message accordingly.
-Giving other team members a day or two to react - timezones! - will make this entire process smoother.
+Giving other team members a day or two to react - because timezones! - will make this entire process smoother.

 Most importantly, patch vs minor is **not** a technical decision.
 If you want to read more about this, see [this (private) Discord